irods/irods_capability_automated_ingest/README.md

 # iRODS Automated Ingest Framework

-The automated ingest framework gives iRODS an enterprise solution that solves two major use cases: getting existing data under management and ingesting incoming data hitting a landing zone.
+The automated ingest framework gives iRODS an enterprise solution that solves two major use cases:

+1) Filesystem Scanner: Getting existing data under management (where it will remain at rest and be the source of Truth)

+and

+2) Landing Zone: Ingesting incoming data hitting a mounted location (where it will be cleaned and moved, becoming the source of Truth).

 Based on the Python iRODS Client and Celery, this framework can scale up to match the demands of data coming off instruments, satellites, or parallel filesystems.